Tony Hawk's Pro Skater: Development

 Following the releases of arcade game Top Skater (1997) by Sega and PlayStation game Street Sk8er (1998) by Electronic Arts, Activision identified skateboarding-simulation games as a growing market in the gaming industry and concluded that such a game would resonate with a young audience.
-Preceding Neversoft's involvement in the project, the task of developing a skateboarding game for Activision was given to another studio.
-However, this studio's attempt did not impress Activision and didn't move past the concept stage.
-The publisher then decided to entrust the project to Neversoft, which had recently completed the third-person shooter game Apocalypse (1998) within nine months.
+Preceding Neversoft's involvement in the project, the task of developing a skateboarding game for Activision was initially given to another studio.
+However, this studio's attempt did not impress Activision and the game did not move past the concept stage.
+Activision then decided to entrust the project to Neversoft, which had recently completed the third-person shooter game Apocalypse (1998) within nine months.
 Although Neversoft had never developed a sports video game before, the development team was confident in its ability to accomplish the task before its given deadline of the 1999 Christmas season.

-During development, the Neversoft team would spend its lunch breaks at a bowling alley near the studio, where they would play and subsequently study from Sega's Top Skater in the arcade.
+During development, the Neversoft team would spend their lunch breaks at a bowling alley near the studio, where they would play and subsequently study from Sega's Top Skater in the arcade.
 The game's design served as a strong basic influence, along with observances of real skaters performing in the X Games, which were taking place during the game's development.
 Although the team decided early on that Top Skaters linearity lacked the sense of fun they aimed for, the "racetrack" element was retained in two of the game's final levels.
 Contrary to subsequent games in the series, Neversoft did not primarily focus on using pre-existing locations as reference for the game's level design, but simply envisioned potential skating areas such as a school or a city and incorporated elements such as ramps and rails to benefit the gameplay.
 The team consciously prioritized fun over realism in the approach to the game's level design and physics.